socketio/socket.io-website/source/docs/v4/migrating-from-3-to-4.md

 That being said, the current value (5s) caused unexpected disconnections when a big payload was sent over a slow network, because it prevents the ping-pong packets from being exchanged between the client and the server.
 This can also happen when a synchronous task blocks the server for more than 5 seconds.

-The new value (20s) thus seems like a good balance between quick disconnection detection and tolerance to various delays.
+The new value (20s) thus seems like a good balance between quick disconnection detection and tolerance to various/ delays.

 ### New features